 Whether or not you choose to meet with a mental health counselor, the resources outlined below may offer you some insight, support, and guidance.
-The Bergeron Wellness Center counselors have developed a list of recommended resources (web links and apps) about common mental health concerns with a particular emphasis on mindfulness and relaxation response strategies.
+The Bergeron Wellness Center counselors have developed a list of recommended resources about common mental health concerns.

 If there is a mental health crisis situation, call the SMC switchboard at (802) 654-2000 and let them know what is going on.
 They will assist you in getting the support you need.

 National mental health crisis support line: 988

 Howard Center First Call for Chittenden County: (802) 488-7777